koelslaw/documentation/topics/dns/README.md

   ```
 - Add the following addresses to the end of the /etc/hosts files using `sudo vi /etc/hosts`

-   > NOTE: Any other dns entries you wish to have, go here
+   > NOTE: Any other DNS entries you wish to have, go here

 ```
 127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4